 The clock is ticking.
 The revised framework was expected earlier this year.
 In January, commentary following parliamentary answers noted that the committee work had been completed and that publication of the revised framework was expected by mid-February.
 As we approach June, there are still many questions to answer.

 Who qualifies?
 What counts as a genuine economic contribution?
 What is the position for entrepreneurs?
 What about senior hires?
 What about directors who want to establish substance in Gibraltar?
 What about individuals who may not yet employ people but intend to build a business from here?
+What of low earning but essential staff?

 I spoke with a local company management service about this recently.
 They reiterated the need for clarity.
 “The pause is affecting our business.
 In the last six months, we’ve had four clients hoping to move to Gibraltar and start businesses, but they have all decided against it as they hit a wall.
-They got as far as buying companies here, but were not able to get them up and running as a valid Gibraltar ID is required for everything from getting a business licenses, registering with the Income Tax Office and Department of Employment.
+They got as far as buying companies here, but were not able to get them up and running as a valid Gibraltar ID is required for everything from getting business licenses to registering with the Income Tax Office and Department of Employment.
 Clarity would be very welcome.”

 And that’s the point.
 Professional advisers can operate with stricter rules.
 Businesses can live with higher thresholds.
 Investors can navigate a more selective system.
 What they struggle with is uncertainty.